ganeti/ganeti/man/htools.rst

   on which the master daemon listens; otherwise, the default path used by Ganeti (configured at build time) is used.

+-I|\--ialloc-src *path*
+  Backend specification: load data directly from an iallocator request (as produced by Ganeti when doing an iallocator call).
+The iallocator request is read from specified path.

 \--simulate *description*
   Backend specification: instead of using actual data, build an empty cluster given a node description.
 The *description* parameter must be